caoyongji/testnet/docs/design/lightning_payments.md

 ## Problems

-1.  bet evaluation: uses granularity from constants but the chalang code in secrets.erl has it wired-in.

-2.  chalang: duplication of opcodes, error-prone
+1.  chalang: duplication of opcodes, error-prone

-3.  almost all tests rely on badmatch/crash
+2.  almost all sanity tests rely on badmatch/crash

-4.  code duplication: running chalang for bets in several places
+3.  code duplication: running chalang for bets in several places

 ## Glossary

 ### account

 A pubkey identifying a participant.

 ### channel

 Connection between two participants, created in order to perform some transctions.

 ### CID

 Channel ID.
 A network-wide unique number assigned to the channel.

 ### bet

 Contains:
 *   code to execute
 *   amount that goes to one of the participant depending on the outcome
 *   prove
 *   key: used to pattern-match that use the same contract. aiding channel updating.
     The code itself is used as key for lightning payments.

 ### SPK, script pubkey

 [SPK, script pubkey](https://bitcoin.org/en/glossary/pubkey-script) is a Bitcoin term.
 There is a ScriptSig(SS) in addition, storing data for the SPK.
 Both participants sign the SPK, only one of them signs the SS.
 A record that contains
 *   CID
 *   accounts of the two endpoints
 *   account 2
 *   bets to be played
 *   space and time gas (fees to be paid for storage and execution; rewards simple code, pervents infinite running in loops, etc.)
 *   amount: money paid deposited into the channel by participants when the channel is created and used during execution
 *   nonce
 *   entropy
 *   delay: a delay value the two participants agreed upon when the channel was created.
 When one of them tries to close the channel unilaterally, the other has this much time to intervene.
 It is advisable to agree on a large enough value in order to protect ourselves from the other party's possible dishonesty.

 ### SS, script sig

 List of items to be signed by one of the participants.

 ### CD, channel data
-    *   me
-        the highest-nonced SPK signed by me
+*   *me* the highest-nonced SPK signed by me
-    *   them
-        the highest-nonced SPK signed by them
+*   #them# the highest-nonced SPK signed by them
 *   ssme
     the highest nonced ScriptSig that works with me
 *   ssthem
     the highest nonced ScriptSig that works with them
 *   emsg
     encoded message?
 And why encoded for the proxy??
 *   live
     setting it to false marks channel as being closed, no more data changes
 *   entropy
 *   cid
     channel id

 ### gas

 Fee for using resources: space gas for storage and time-gas for execution.